 Night Light and White Noise

-Having a night light isn’t out of the ordinary for any kids, and I added white noise to help my kids to sleep without complain hearing my noise.
-Before the light is out, my kids like to blessing the room with the dreamcatcher and of course a hug, kiss and "good night."
+Having a night light isn’t out of the ordinary for any kids, and I added white noise to help my kids sleep without complaining about hearing the noise I made.
+Before the light is out, my kids like to bless the room with the dreamcatcher and of course a hug, kiss, and "good night."

 Rima Cornish